weaveworks/weave/README.md

-# Weave - the Docker SDN
+# Weave - the Docker network

-Weave lets you connect Docker containers deployed across multiple hosts, as if they were all plugged into the same network switch.
+Weave connects Docker containers deployed across multiple hosts, as if they were all plugged into the same network switch.

 ## Installation